j201/sashimi/spec.md

 `'type'` `identifier` `=` `function expression` `;`

+- Let `t` be the string text of the identifier.
+- If
+CONTINUE HERE

-Evaluates as if a definition statement without the `'type'` token, but modifies the function expression so that the values returned by it will have the identifier pushed onto their type stack and so that the function expression is annotated as a type function with the identifier as its return type.
+Evaluates as if a definition statement without the `'type'` token, but modifies the function expression so that the values returned by it will have the identifier pushed onto their `..type` stack and so that the function expression has its `..isTypeFn` set to `true` and its `..

 ###Expression Statement